-8. Nutrition in Organic Crops
+8. Nutritional Value of Organic Crops

+How do organic soil health and fertility practices-crop rotations, cover crops, compost and other organic or natural mineral amendments, etc. - affect the nutritional value or "nutrient density" of organically produced crops?
 How do organic production and shipping methods (including methods of production, handling, and time in transport) influence the nutritional quality, taste, palatability, and ultimately preference for organic vegetables and fruits?
 There is a lack of sound, rigorously conducted studies of this kind.
 How can growers and handlers retain nutrition through post-harvest handling and transportation?
 Additionally, can providing organic producers information on soil biology and soil nutrient composition help improve nutrition?
 Finally, more studies are needed examining how organic crops compare to conventional crops with regards to nutritional value.